AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

     <div>
     <a href="alphabetsoup.md"><strong>Decoding the alphabet soup of graphic formats</strong></a>
     </div>
-    <em>JPG, PNG, SVG, GIF, and EPS files are all commonly used in design, some for web pages, others for presentations, publications and creative projects.
+    <em>JPG, PNG, SVG, GIF, and EPS files are all commonly used in design, some for web pages, others for presentations, publications, and creative projects.
 But what do they mean, and which should you pick?</em>
     <br>
   </td>
   <td>